The History of Partnering

 BEFORE PARTNERING

 Throughout the 1970s, productivity in the construction industry declined by a significant 17%.
-By the late 1980s, Lieutenant General Henry Hatch was dealing with over 1,100 lawsuits as the incoming commander of the U.S. Army Corps of Engineers.
-Overall, the industry recognized an urgent and collective need to improve efficiency and effectiveness.
+By 1986, the U.S. Army Corps of Engineers had to deal with over 1,100 lawsuits; Lieutenant General Henry Hatch, incoming commander of the Corps, had a problem.
+Overall, the industry recognized an urgent and collective need to work differently.

 PARTNERING

-In 1988, under Hatch’s direction, the U.S. Army Corps of Engineers, the Associated General Contractors of America, and the Construction Industry Institute (CII) came together to form a comprehensive, multi-industry task force.
-This task force took a fresh look at the construction process and developed a new, trailblazing approach: Partnering.
+In 1988, the Associated General Contractors of America and the Construction Industry Institute (CII) came together to form a task force comprising 20 representatives from the public, private, and academic domains.
+This task force took a look at the construction process and developed a new, trailblazing approach to the building: Construction Partnering.
+The U.S. Army Corps of Engineers was an early adopter and proponent of the approach.

 THE RESULT: A PARADIGM SHIFT

-The inception of partnering saw a 69% reduction in claims between 1988 and 1993.
-Since the incorporation of partnering into the construction industry, the majority of the partnered projects are finished on or ahead of schedule and millions of dollars are saved annually.
-Today, Clay Partnering uses this approach as a team building tool and an effective alternative to traditional dispute resolution.
+The inception of Partnering saw a 69% reduction in claims between 1988 and 1993.
+Since the incorporation of Partnering into the construction industry, many partnered projects have been finished on or ahead of schedule, and millions of dollars have been saved annually.
+Today, Clay Partnering uses an approach inspired by Partnering as a team-alignment tool (Roadmap Partnering, a form of facilitation) that is potentially an alternative to strategic planning.
+It also offers an effective substitute to traditional dispute resolution in the form of traditional/original Partnering, another form of facilitation.